Customer specific catalog

 window["twn-starter-config"].navigation.parameters = 'allow_customer=10005';

-Read more about Use hidden filters in Tweakwise JS.
+Read more about Use request parameters in Tweakwise JS.

 API